olgabot/olgabot.github.io-source-deprecated/content/2015-04-12-codeneuro-nyc.md

 <blockquote class="twitter-tweet" lang="en"><p>view from <a href="https://twitter.com/CodeNeuro">@CodeNeuro</a>... <a href="http://t.co/kInTbaFWHW">pic.twitter.com/kInTbaFWHW</a></p>&mdash; Angela Radulescu (@angitweets) <a href="https://twitter.com/angitweets/status/586659812198522880">April 10, 2015</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-[photo collage/click through? of photos, mine plus curated from twitter from the event]

 We got started with the talks, which we had three 10 minute (ish) talks, followed by a half hour (ish) break.
 It was a nice format that we could chat and break in between the talks not only to get a mental break but also discuss the concepts presented by the previous talks in the context of neuroscience.
 Here's all the talks: